seanrouf/finalproject/final/README.md

 https://seanrouf.github.io/finalproject/final/map-one.html

-This image is a still of the map that shows a volcano in Iceland, not far off of Rejkyavik, Iceland's most populated city, and it shows that the risk level and the hazard level are both defined at 2 on a 5 point scale.
+This image is a still of the map that shows a volcano in the far reaches of Norway  and it shows that the risk level and the hazard level are both defined at 1 on a 5 point scale.
 ![alt text](https://seanrouf.github.io/finalproject/final/Annotation%202020-04-10%20195233.png "Logo Title Text 1")